eftomi/TaxBenefitGrossingUp/README.md

 Tax credit can be ommited from the options if the taxation system does not allow for it.

 ### Installation

-- Clone the repository or download the module file src/TaxBenefitGrossingUp.m
+- Clone or make a local copy of the repository or download the module file [src/TaxBenefitGrossingUp.m](https://github.com/eftomi/TaxBenefitGrossingUp/tree/main/src)
 - Install the TaxBenefitGrossingUp.m package by following the procedure in [Mathematica package installation] (https://support.wolfram.com/5648?src=mathematica)

 ### Examples